901D3/PBIN-Packer/README.md

 # _**Packing**_
 `py tablelayout.py -i <folder>`

 tablelayout.py will generate a .table.txt file which will have files name at parent dir first, then files at subfolder second.
-All alphabetical
+All alphabetical.

 `py buildpbin.py -i <folder> -table <table.txt generated from tablelayout> -o <outfile(ext doesnt matter)>`

 Read buildpbin.py for more info on how it works(especially patching process)

 # _**Unpacking**_
-Since this tool only comes with packing and no unpacking, you have to use WinRAR or 7z(WinRAR works better than 7z on Classic Offensive's code.pbin)
+Since this tool only comes with packing and no unpacking, you have to use WinRAR or 7z(WinRAR works better than 7z on Classic Offensive's code.pbin).

 # _**Editing**_
 This tool is not desgined to edit Panorama UI and preview it.
-It only pack a folder into valid pbin
+It only pack a folder into valid pbin.

+# _**MISC**_

+Tested on CS:GO and Classic Offensive.
+To mod console or server popup styles, you have to mod the VGUI config files(usually .res files). code.pbin have no effect on it

 ### **Tags(ignore it)**
 ###########################################################